 Usually, resumes are structured by following one of three formats:

 All three have their purpose when it comes to building a resume that stands out.
 Whichever format you decide to use should be based on your background, experience, and objective.

 So, let’s go a bit more granular.

 Reverse Chronological Order Format

-It’s the perfect resume if you’re fresh out of school and you’re applying for your first job.
-We’ve made an in-depth guide on the reverse chronological order format right here.
+It’s especially perfect if you’re fresh out of school and you’re applying for your first job.

-One major drawback, however, is the fact that big gaps in your career are more noticeable.
+The biggest drawback, however, is the fact that gaps in your career are more noticeable.

-Almost all our resumes follow a hybrid format, and we’ve made a guide where you can read more about it before you start building yours with our Resume Builder.
-Or, if you’re looking for a bit of inspiration, we’ve got a huge list of resume examples you can draw inspiration from and even use.
+Alternatively, if you’re looking for a bit of inspiration, we’ve got a huge list of over 530 resume examples you can draw inspiration from and use for yourself.

 Resume sections to mix & match until you create a professional resume outline.